turingschool/mod-0-curriculum/session4/index.md

 git clone <insert URL here>
 ```

-If you fork, clone, make changes, and push to origin, it will work because it's pushing to **your forked origin** (which you own), not the original repository (which you don't own).
+If you fork, clone, make changes, and push to origin, it will work because it's pushing to **your forked origin** (YOUR account), not the original repository (ORIGINAL CREATOR's account).
 To push those changes:

 ```
 git push